datapartnership/datapartnership.github.io/CONTRIBUTING.md

 ## Solution

-Describe what solution the problem applied to address the challenge and what data dataset and data partners contributed to solving the problem!
+Describe what solution the problem applied to address the challenge and what data dataset and data partners contributed to solving the problem.

 ## Impact
 Tell us more about the impact of the project and the results obtained by implementing the solution.
 Please mention if the project plans to continue/expand or scale in other countries/sectors.